dan-grant-hunter/qmconnect/README.md

 *! - check your terminal output, you might have a different address*

 ## Tests
-Before running the tests is important to be in the folder *QMConnect/myproject* (cd QMConnect/myproject)
+Before running the tests, it is important to be in the folder *QMConnect/myproject* (cd QMConnect/myproject)

 To run the tests in the "accounts" application (55 tests) run the following in the terminal:
 * **python manage.py test accounts/tests**